Instrument Acquisition Disorder:

 Jason's Not-An-Ovation Irish Bouzouki

 This instrument has spent time both as a Bouzouki and as a Mandocello.
 It seems happiest as a Bouzouki.
-As stated earlier, the Irish Bouzouki is very similar to an Octave Mandolin.
+As stated earlier, the Irish Bouzouki is very similar to an Octave Mandolin (abbreviated OM).
 Essentially a nearly guitar-sized mandolin an octave lower.
 The bouzouki was brought to Ireland from Greece and quickly adopted.
-It typically has a much longer scale length than the octave mandolin which lends a homey resonance to the tone.
+It typically has a longer scale length (the distance from the nut at the top of the fretboard to the bridge on the top of the instrument's body) than the octave mandolin which lends a homey resonance to the tone.
 Irish musicians also compensated for the increased distance between the frets by tuning the top course down a whole step from E to D. This makes for a delightfully drone-y rhythm instrument for accompanying songs and tunes alike.
 Many Irish trad players have even adopted this tuning for their OMs.

 Scott's Dammann five-course Mandocello